DC coupling circuit b that raises the base potential of VT2

 ④The use of differential amplifier circuits can effectively suppress zero point drift and is the main form of DC amplifier circuits.

-- Pulse therapy circuit
+- Inpatient pager circuit

-- base amplitude modulation circuit
+- ring amplitude modulation circuit